syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/Model-Window-Popup.md

 Modal does not require any action to open.
 It opens in the same window and gives callback when closing or opening the window.

-Refer to the following code example in which pop-up will close only if you click Cancel button, Ok button, or Close icon with a toast message displayed from the pop-up footer button clicked callback.
+Refer to the following code example in which pop-up will close only if you click Cancel button, OK button, or Close icon with a toast message displayed from the pop-up footer button clicked callback.

 {% highlight c# %}